Saint-Chamond (tank): Improved Saint-Chamond tanks (1918)

 Originally the crew of nine men was protected by 11 mm of steel armour on the sloping front and 17 mm on the sides.
 Later on, the addition of an extra layer of spaced 8.5 mm armour on the front improved protection.
 Beginning with the 151st vehicle, the roof was also redesigned with a double slope so that satchel charges and grenades would slide off.
 Concurrently, the original two observation turrets in front and on top were done away with and replaced by a single low profile square turret permitting front and sides vision by the tank's driver/commander.
-With time, the tracks were also widened in two steps from 324 mm to 412 mm to lower their ground pressure.
-After Saint-Chamond tank No 210 the more effective Model 1897 field gun was installed instead of Rimailho's (profitable) 75 mm Saint-Chamond gun.
+With time, the tracks were gradually widened in three iterations from 324 mm to 412 mm, and later to 500 mm, to lower the tank's ground pressure.
+After Saint-Chamond tank No 210 the more effective Model 1897 field gun was installed instead of Rimailho's self-designed 75 mm Saint-Chamond gun.
 At about the same time barrel-like rollers were added underneath the front and rear of the tank to help crossing trenches.
 This improved version was later called, unofficially, the Modèle 18.
 Production slowed down in March 1918, after at least 377 had been assembled, and ceased completely in July 1918.